 Climate is broadly defined as the long-term statistics or characteristics of weather that are determined over time.
 These can be any characteristics, ranging from the average expected weather patterns to the measure of the variability and likelihood of extreme events.
-Statistics that are used to define the climate of a region (or the planet as a whole) can be performed on any variable that helps characterize the behavior of the environment; the atmosphere, ocean, sea ice/snow properties, etc. These include but are not limited to temperature, precipitation, humidity, wind speed, sea level pressure, ocean salinity, or various flows of energy into and out of the planet.
+Statistics that are used to define the climate of a region, shown in Figure 1, or the climate of the planet as a whole, can be performed on any variable that helps characterize the behavior of the environment; the atmosphere, ocean, sea ice/snow properties, etc. These include but are not limited to temperature, precipitation, humidity, wind speed, sea level pressure, ocean salinity, or various flows of energy into and out of the planet.

 Generating a robust statistical description of the climate system generally requires at least several decades of data.
 The classical period of time is 30 years, as defined by the World Meteorological Organization (WMO), but an appropriate time period over which to sample the range of internal variability will depend on the metric of interest.
 Therefore, changes in climate are typically defined by changes in these long-term statistics over many decades to centuries.

 The climate system on Earth includes several sub-components, all of which may influence each other and effect (as well as be effected by) climate:

 The climates of other planets may lack one or more of these "spheres."
 Typically, an atmosphere is the only sufficient condition to sensibly define the existence of a "climate", although all of these components are essential for understanding and describing Earth's climate and any interactions occurring between them.